Featured Artist: Mariano Pagella / Vasty

 Sketchbook, pencil, computer, cutter & scissors.

 Nice question!
 The first thing I can think of is a project that allows me free creativity and the possibility to explore new techniques, but to make it a really dream project, it has to be requested for a nice cause.
-I know that it´s not always that easy to fulfill both requirements at the same time..
+I know that it´s not always that easy to fulfil both requirements at the same time..